Charte-dot/american-auto-club/README.md

 A full table of scheduled events for the club complete with date, time and place of event and if it the events are open to the public or members only.

 - Gallery
-Filled with bright eye catching cars from car shows to members club meetings and car displays.
-Thsi is to give an overview of the type of cars within the club.
+Filled with bright eye catching cars from car shows, to members club meetings and car displays.
+This is to give an overview of the type of cars within the club.

 - Sign-up form.
 A brighty styled page with a red ford mustang as the backgroud to tie in with the over all theme of the site.
 The membership sign up form is plain, simple and easy to use.
 Anyone who wants to become a member fills in this form to do so.

 - Contact
 The final page of the site is the contact details for the club.
-It displays the address for the clubhouse,gps co-ordinates contact phone number and email address.
+It displays the address for the clubhouse, gps co-ordinates contact phone number and email address.
 Complete with a google map of the general area of where he club is located.

 This website is built for new members who are interested in Joining the club, current members to keep track of club calendar for the year and members of the public who may enjoy car shows and charity events.